Economics: History & Historical Literature

 All Change in the Victorian Age

-An excellent site on how industrialization change British society.
+A brief, impressionistic synopsis of how industrialization change British society.
 Presented by the BBC.

 The Industrial Revolution: an Overview